laurengarcia/url-metadata/README.md

 - A browser plugin such as an ad-blocker or privacy protector.

 **Issue:** `fetch is not defined`.
 Error thrown in a Node.js or browser environment that doesn't have `fetch` method available.
 Try upgrading your environment (Node.js version `>=18.0.0`), or you can use an earlier version of this package (version 2.5.0).

+**Issue:** Request returns `404`, `403` errors or a CAPTCHA form.
+Your request may have been blocked by the server because it suspects you are a bot or scraper.
+Check [this list](https://dev.to/princepeterhansen/7-ways-to-avoid-getting-blocked-or-blacklisted-when-web-scraping-45ii) to ensure you're not triggering a block.